 It depends on how you are going to use them and where.
 The main difference between royalty-free and the latter is that this has more relaxed policies when being used.
 As mentioned above, royalty-free means you’re not paying the original creator/copyright owner each time that you use or play the song.

 Companies, musicians, music sites, and other places you’d find royalty-free music usually have legal terms published for you to adhere to as part of the royalty-free license agreement.
 Some sites may require certain wording for proper credits, while others might require a one-time payment for the royalty-free license.
 So, before you use royalty-free podcast intro music, we suggest that you first check the restrictions that apply.

 For music that doesn’t specify whether they are royalty-free or not – chances are that they are not.
 That is why it is important to look for the fine print published on a website before downloading them.

-Below is a list of some sites that offer royalty-free music, whether Free or Paid, that can be used when podcasting:
+Below is a list of some sites that offer royalty-free music for podcasts:

 They provide some of the best royalty-free music out there for $199 per year ($16.60 per month) for an unlimited music plan.
 Or if you only want one music track, a standard license for one is $49, which covers podcasts.